AnitaGrimm/spring-security-demo/README.md

 # spring-security-demo
 Spring security demo application

-This branch won't be merged into a master.
+This branch won't be merged into a main.
 Here is my materials that I've written by listening course of Spring Security by Amigoscode.